Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

   de-identified data is of the same form as the original data, to allow the data to be parsed in the same way as the original.
 * Prefix preservation.
-Values such as IP addresses and MAC addresses contain prefix information that can be valuable in analysis, e.g. manufacturer ID in MAC addresses, subnet in IP addresses.
-Prefix preservation ensures that prefixes are de-identified consistently; e.g. if two IP addresses are from the same subnet, a prefix preserving de-identification will ensure that their de-identified counterparts will also share a subnet.
+Values such as IP addresses and MAC addresses contain prefix information that can be valuable in analysis, e.g., manufacturer ID in MAC addresses, subnet in IP addresses.
+Prefix preservation ensures that prefixes are de-identified consistently; e.g., if two IP addresses are from the same subnet, a prefix preserving de-identification will ensure that their de-identified counterparts will also share a subnet.
 Prefix preservation may be fixed (i.e. based on a user selected prefix length identified in advance to be preserved ) or general.
 * Replacement.
-A one-to-one replacement of a field to a new value of the same type, for example using a regular expression.
+A one-to-one replacement of a field to a new value of the same type, for example, using a regular expression.
 * Filtering.
 Removing (and thus truncating) or replacing data in a field.
 Field data can be overwritten, often with zeros, either partially (grey marking) or completely (black marking).